 Living with chronic conditions can bring a whirlwind of challenges.
 Give yourself a chance to breathe with this core-centered approach to healing.

-To that end, our intentions are threefold: • Restore physiological balance to areas of soft tissue restriction and pain • Notice the physical sensations connected with any emotions that arise • Practice mindful self-care in moments of stress or pain to help break the cycle
+Each Trauma-Aware Bodywork session is a combination of self-care coaching, medical massage, and holistic bodywork.
+The intentions are threefold: • Restore physiological balance to areas of soft tissue restriction and pain • Notice the physical sensations connected with any emotions that arise • Practice mindful self-care in moments of stress or pain to help break the cycle

 The nervous system serves as a control center for all other body systems, and its settings are constantly adjusted in response to physical and emotional sensations.
 The gut-brain connection is a vital player in this process.

 Often called the “second brain”, the enteric nervous system is an extensive neural network on par with that of the brain itself.
 The vagus nerve--the longest cranial nerve in the body--supplies the digestive system and vital organs.
 Research shows that about 90% of the vagus nerve’s fibers are for sending information to the brain, not receiving it.

 In other words, the gut has a significant and undeniable influence on our brain.
 It affects how the brain governs the body’s physiological processes, including those involved in mental and emotional health.

 This is why the abdomen and the breath are central to this work.
 If you rest your hands on your belly, you have a powerful access door to your body’s inner physician right at your fingertips.

 Trauma-Aware Bodywork & Maya Abdominal Therapy trains your nervous system to a new state of balance.
 Through self-care coaching, abdominal massage, and holistic bodywork performed at your pace, the door opens to positive change in a wide variety of symptoms.